Zaid323918/movie-website/README.md

 - In your terminal, run the following command: ```python3 movie.py```
 - The terminal should print out a string of numbers which you can paste in your browser to view the website.

-### Issues Encountered
-- When deploying to fly.io, I kept getting an error that the app variable could not be found in my python file.
-I tried to redeploy multiple times and even started a fresh launch.
-I went to office hours and the professor told me to change the name of my python file to something besides 'site' which fixed the issue.
-- When displaying the reviews a movie has, I was unsure of how to pass values from the database to jinja.
-To solve this, I asked a classmate who told me to create an array and set that equal to database values I want to pass and then pass that array.

-### My Experience
-When it came to writing the actual code, the process was pretty much how I pictured it.
-It was not excessively hard and did not require crazy amounts of time.
-It was sometimes hard to find the right documentation or tutorial to help, but the was not a big deal.
-Dealing with fly.io was the part that was difficult.
-A lot of random errors that were hard to debug would pop up.
-It was very hard to find resources to help with debugging fly.io issues.
-I spent as much time on debugging fly.io issues as I did on working on the actual project if not more.